RSPA New Player Practice by Invite OnlyUpdated December 15, 2017

 - Also, it is nice to meet the players, since team reps show up at the practices, and sometimes pick players from the field that they can see, rather than from a list that doesn't give any indication of true level or personality.

 - Yes personality counts!
 We also may put together a new team from the players looking for a team.

 They usually are players that have shown up and bonded with each other at the open practices.

 - Male players have a much better chance of making a team, if they can make more practices.

 - If you do not go out to at least one open practice, you will not be placed on a team.

 Why are there Sunday and Thursday practices?

-RSPA offers Sunday and Thursday practices for new players who cannot make one of the days, and also offers two locations.
+RSPA offers Sunday and Thursday practices for new players who cannot make one of the days.

 Do I need to attend both Sunday and Thursday practices?